 How to Apply AirStone

 Applying AirStone is not hard, but does take time.
 I used a miter saw and a tile saw blade to cut the stones.
 I set up a work table on the deck outside my house and used a mask and protective eyewear.

 AirStone is approved to use around fireplaces when the stone is 18 inches away from the flames.
-All plywood/sheetrock around the fireplace must be totally covered with the stone for safety.

 I used the calculator on AirStone’s website to determine how many boxes of stone I needed.
 The stones come in three different shapes — flat, natural edge and corner.
 I used flat and corner, as well as exterior adhesive since I was applying the stones over plywood.